Skip to Content

 For the unlucky ones that end up in the circuses, they are always in for a wide awakening.
 The process of training an animal is a long and brutal one.

-It gets even worse for the animal if the trainer is impatient, the poor beast will have to endure beatings over commands they don’t understand.
-Here is an example of just how harsh it can get when an animal is being trained to perform tricks.
+It gets even worse for the animal if the trainer is impatient.
+The poor beast will endure beatings over commands they don’t understand.
+Here is an example of how harsh it can get when an animal is trained to perform tricks.

-The statistics on the number of big cats alone that have died in captivity between 1990 and 2021 is 126.
-And this is not a definite number of victims; there is probably a good number that hasn’t been documented.
+The statistics on the number of big cats alone that died in captivity between 1990 and 2021 are 126.
+This is not a definite number of victims; there is probably a good number that hasn’t been documented.

 See Related: Best Conservation Posters